 But the onset of the novel coronavirus broke us from this norm.
 What we’ve seen the last few months are major adjustments that tipped, pushed—maybe even throttled—some organizations into a digital transformation that changed the culture, production and delivery of goods and services.

 Technologies that were once seen as disruptive are now more mainstream.
-With shelter-in-place measures, many people have become more dependent on a digital way of life and that’s pushed B2Cs to restructure their digital infrastructure.
+With shelter-in-place measures, many people have become more dependent on a digital way of life and that’s pushed B2Cs to restructure their digital roadmap.
 As a response, businesses are relying more on emerging technologies once deemed as revolutionary, expensive and optional, such as AI chat bots, shopping with a virtual assistant or customer journey personalization.
 These rapid changes have forced B2C companies to tap into their digital infrastructure in ways they hadn’t planned for (or budgeted).

 When we emerge from the pandemic, our technological landscape will be completely different.
 Even as revenue streams take a hit, in order to survive, organizations are harnessing the power of digital transformation.